Realtors® and the Community

 The Portland First Citizen Award was created in 1928 by the Portland Realty Board (now PMAR) to honor civic achievements and business leadership within the community.
 It is considered one of Portland’s most prestigious awards, and the individuals who have received it form an honor roll of the city’s most prominent leaders during the last eight decades.

-Thank you to our Platinum Sponsors: The Oregonian, Regional Multiple Listing Service (RMLS™), and Umpqua Bank.
-Thank you to our Silver Sponsor: Central City Concern.
+Thank you to our Platinum Sponsors: The Oregonian, Regional Multiple Listing Service (RMLS™).

 Past Portland First Citizens